ros2/rmw_connext/README.md

 ## ROS topic name mangling

-ROS uses the following mangled topics when the ROS qos policy `avoid_ros_namespace_conventions` is `false`, which is the default:
+ROS uses the following mangled topics when the ROS QoS policy `avoid_ros_namespace_conventions` is `false`, which is the default:
 - Topics are prefixed with `rt`. e.g.: `/my/fully/qualified/ros/topic` is converted to `rt/my/fully/qualified/ros/topic`.
 - The service request topics are prefixed with `rq` and suffixed with `Request`. e.g.: `/my/fully/qualified/ros/service` request topic is `rq/my/fully/qualified/ros/serviceRequest`.
 - The service response topics are prefixed with `rr` and suffixed with `Response`. e.g.: `/my/fully/qualified/ros/service` response topic is `rr/my/fully/qualified/ros/serviceResponse`.